 And, over the last half a year, I’ve intensively consumed everything I’ve stumbled upon on this timely topic.

-This is therefore an attempt at summarizing what I’ve learned about something I’m deeply passionate about, through a series of articles published here in the coming months.
+This is therefore an attempt at summarizing what I’ve learned about something I’m deeply passionate about.

 I’ll get started with an overview.